thien/spacebodies.cpp/Report/Report.md

 Derive the runtime complexity of the code and compare it to your experimental data.
 -->

-A seed for the Random Number Generator is used to ensure that the sequences of non-repeating numbers used to generate the random bodies are consistent and repeatable regardless of the body size.
+Note: _A seed for the Random Number Generator is used to ensure that the sequences of non-repeating numbers used to generate the random bodies are consistent and repeatable regardless of the body size.
+This is used to generate random but consistent  bodies._

 Under the assumption that the timestep and time limit is fixed, the most dominant function `updateBodies()` which utilises a nested loop that iterates through the number of bodies initiated.
 For each iteration, a force for a given body is calculated by comparing its position against every other body in space.
 This results in `updateBodies()` to run in $O(n^2)$.